vorot93/libmdbx-rs/mdbx-sys/libmdbx/README.md

 Building by MinGW, MSYS or Cygwin is potentially possible.
-However, these scripts are not tested and will probably require you to modify the CMakeLists.txt or Makefile respectively.
+However, these scripts are not tested and will probably require you to modify the `CMakeLists.txt` or `Makefile` respectively.

-It should be noted that in _libmdbx_ was efforts to resolve runtime dependencies from CRT and other libraries Visual Studio.
+It should be noted that in _libmdbx_ was efforts to resolve runtime dependencies from CRT and other MSVC libraries.
-For this is enough to define the `MDBX_AVOID_CRT` during build.
+For this is enough to define the `MDBX_WITHOUT_MSVC_CRT` during build.

 An example of running a basic test script can be found in the [CI-script](appveyor.yml) for [AppVeyor](https://www.appveyor.com/).
 To